K 12 Education Visa Sponsorship Jobs in Virginia

 Which visa types are most common for K-12 education roles in Virginia?

-The H-1B is the most common visa for K-12 educators in Virginia, particularly for specialty subjects like special education, math, and science where a qualifying bachelor's degree is standard.
-The J-1 exchange visitor visa is also widely used, especially through cultural exchange programs that place international teachers in public school districts for two to five years.
+The H-1B visa is the most common visa for K-12 educators in Virginia, particularly for specialty subjects like special education, math, and science where a qualifying bachelor's degree is standard.
+The J-1 visa exchange visitor visa is also widely used, especially through cultural exchange programs that place international teachers in public school districts for two to five years.

 Which companies sponsor visas for K-12 educators in Virginia?